094459/q-workshop/README.md

 This has all the developer tools you will need to run this lab, as well as experiment with other programming languages such as Java, Rust, .NET, and Node.

 I have been running this for a week, and the daily cost is around $1.50.

+*Cleaning up and removing your VSCode on EC2*

 After you have finished, make sure you clean up and delete all the resources.
 From the AWS CloudFormation console, select the stack and then use the DELETE STACK option to remove your VSCode on EC2 environment.